-That means regardless of what your cruise lines might say, you can 100% travel independently in Cuba if you have your Cuban Tourist Card and an approved category of travel.
+That means that you can 100% travel independently in Cuba if you have your Cuban Tourist Card and an approved category of travel.

-A local Cuban Hero can book vintage car tours, recommend authentic restaurants, and give you the inside scoop on activities your cruise line won’t tell you about (like how to find studios run by independent artists who sell their work).
+ViaHero's local Cuban travel experts (aka Heroes) can make it easy.
+A local Cuban Hero can book vintage car tours, recommend authentic restaurants, and give you the inside scoop on activities your guidebook won’t tell you about (like how to find studios run by independent artists who sell their work).
 Plus, you’ll get custom maps, phone support, and someone you can pepper with questions about Cuba before you even leave on your cruise.
 It’s like having a best friend in Cuba planning your trip.

 Even if you only have one day to explore Havana, there are many wonderful activities that you can enjoy on your own.
 These are just a few ideas to inspire you to think outside the Cuba shore excursions box by booking a unique and fun day.

-Have your travel planner book you a guide for an hour or two, or explore on your own.
+Have your travel planner book you a guide for an hour or two, or take an independent Havana tour on your own.
 Walk the cobblestone streets to admire the colonial architecture.
 Stop at street stalls for snacks and handmade souvenirs.
 Your Hero can recommend excellent guides to show you Old Havana’s hidden gems.

 Immerse yourself in Cuban culture by learning about Cuban art from the colonial period to the present in a building dedicated solely to Cuban art.
 Or experience art from around the world in the second building run by the National Museum of Fine Arts.
 Both are sure to impress.

 This tiny restaurant serves hearty, Spanish-style meals for about $5 per entree.
 It’s off the beaten path and well worth the trek.
 Wash down your meal with some of the coldest beer in Havana.